CommunistMountain/BalanceModFork/README_new.md

     <li>WEAPONS:</li>
     <ol>
         <li>Artemis (enemy version): Rarity from 0 to 2 (now available in stores and random rewards), costs 38.</li>
-        <li>Ion Blast 2: Cost from 70 to 60, power requirement from 3 to 2.</li>
         <li>Heavy Ion: Cooldown from 13s to 10s.</li>
+        <li>Ion Blast 2: Power requirement from 3 to 2, cooldown from 4s to 3.5s.</li>
         <li>Chain Ion: Cooldown from 14s to 8s.</li>
         <li>Laser Charger (both versions): Fire chance from 0% to 10%.</li>
         <li>Laser Charger (player version): Cost from 30 to 60 (sell price from 15 to 30).</li>